Led Naftogaz to a multibillion-dollar win against Gazprom

 The Oslo office won a gas price adjustment for a Czech affiliate of RWE against Russia’s Gazprom in 2013, in an ICC arbitration seated in Vienna.
 The award entailed a refund of more than €1 billion from Gazprom.
 The year before, the firm persuaded a different ICC panel to reduce the client’s “take or pay” obligations for gas purchased under the same contract.

 Another success was in 2011 for Norwegian shipping group Odfjell, securing the enforcement of an SCC award worth US$44 million against Russian state-owned shipyard Sevmash in the courts of St. Petersburg.

-In August 2016, it won a favourable award for a gas client, who was relieved from potentially onerous obligations for a 35-year period.
-The firm also represented a client in a major M&A dispute and in a shareholder dispute at the ICC.
+It won a favourable award in 2016 for another gas client, who was relieved from potentially onerous obligations for a 35-year period.

 Wikborg Rein was founded as a one-man shipping law firm in Oslo, Norway in 1923, and celebrated its 90th anniversary in 2013 as a 240-lawyer full service firm with offices in Norway (Oslo and Bergen), Japan (Kobe), the UK (London), Singapore and China (Shanghai).
 Wikborg Rein's practice has been international since the very beginning, as the firm followed Norwegian clients, initially in shipping, and later in energy, banking and other industries, abroad.
 International arbitration has accordingly always been part of the firm's practice.
 Matters related to the shipping and offshore oil and gas industry remain a mainstay of Wikborg Rein's international arbitration practice.